NimayNdolo/NimayNdolo/README.md

-                It deserves a place on the cheese plate--IN CUBE/SLICE FORM', 🟣 opinion2: 'Chihuahuas kinda make sense (in theory)', 🚣‍♀️ hobbies: 'Reading/listening to creepypastas, SCP files, audiobooks and podcasts about cults, kayaking, biking, KNITTING, listening to entire discographies' },
+                It deserves a place on the cheese plate--IN CUBE/SLICE FORM', 🟣 opinion2: 'Chihuahuas kinda make sense (in theory)', 🚣‍♀️ hobbies: 'Reading/listening to creepypastas, SCP files, audiobooks and podcasts about cults, kayaking, biking, KNITTING, coding, listening to entire discographies' },
 {
    📖 bio: 'I discovered my love of coding back in college while studying theater & film.
 After some
-           time in sales and hospitality, I decided to circle back around to it.
+           time in sales and hospitality, I decided to circle back around to the old hobby.
 For me, THE BEST THING about coding is the ability to be technical AND creative (basically, I get to have my cake 🍰 and eat it 💁🏾‍♀️)!'
 }